apache/spark-kubernetes-operator/spark-operator-docs/architecture.md

 * Spark application are expected to run from submitted to succeeded before releasing resources
 * User may configure the app CR to time-out after given threshold of time
-* In User may configure the app CR to skip releasing resources after terminated.
+* In addition, user may configure the app CR to skip releasing resources after terminated.
 This is typically used at dev phase: pods / configmaps. etc would be kept for debugging.
 They have ownerreference to the Application CR and therefore can still be cleaned up when the owner SparkApplication CR is deleted.